Breaking new ground: The Queen's Gambit

 The Queen’s Gambit is a unique, girl-friendly 12-week educational project focusing on gender knowledge and skills development for secondary school girls in Rwanda.
 This project also involves the study and practice of the game of chess as a learning tool to foster numerous developmental benefits, including advanced critical thinking and mathematics skills, pattern recognition and analysis, and problem solving.

-New!
-Check out our short film documenting the second cycle
+Check out our short film documenting the THIRD cycle

 of The Queen's Gambit in Rwanda!

 The Queen's Gambit is one of the oldest known chess openings in the history of the game of chess itself.
 It was referenced in the Gottingen manuscript of 1490 and was later analyzed by masters such as Gioachino Greco in the seventeenth century.
 In the eighteenth century it was recommended by Phillip Stamma, and is sometimes known as the Aleppo Gambit in his honour.
 During the early period of modern chess, queen pawn openings were not in fashion, and the Queen's Gambit did not become common until the 1873 tournament in Vienna.
 The Queen's Gambit is still frequently played and it remains an important part of many grandmasters' opening repertoires.

 Drawing our inspiration from the concept of the queen’s gambit as a grandmaster’s opening move in a game of chess, The Queen’s Gambit, as a capacity building empowerment project for girls, will focus on laying the practical foundation that girls need to make the best strategic moves for themselves in the game of life.
 The Queen’s Gambit is based on the content and structure of our highly successful cornerstone program, The Uwicyeza Project, but additionally incorporates training and mentoring sessions from chess experts in Rwanda at the close of every workshop, during the process of rolling out the core curriculum.